freeorion/freeorion-sdk/README.md

  * Windows Platform SDK
  * XCode

-Beside an installation of [CMake] (version 2.8 or later) must be available and the cmake executables pathes must have been added to the `PATH` environment variable.
+Beside an installation of [CMake] *version 2.8.11 or later, version 3.4 or later on Windows* must be available and the cmake executables pathes must have been added to the `PATH` environment variable.

-Also an installation of [Git] (version 1.9 or later) must be available and the git executable pathes must have been added to the `PATH` environment variable.
+Also an installation of [Git] *version 1.9 or later* must be available and the git executable pathes must have been added to the `PATH` environment variable.